This post contains affiliate links, to find out more information, please read my affiliate disclosure

 - Pedal assist sensor with magnetic disc

 Fitting these kits, really couldn’t be easier.
-The only other essential item you will need to purchase is 36v battery.
-I will be writing a separate article on installation of hub motor kits.
+The only other essential item you will need to purchase is 36v or 48v battery.

 I decided to review the Bafang hub motor, as I have installed dozens of these kits in the past and they have proven time and time again to be the most reliable.
 As much as I like mid-drive motors, the simplicity and comparatively easy installation of hub motors wins the day for me.
 I have had customers use these motors on daily commutes for two years without any reported issues.
 Even if they go wrong (which they rarely do) repair is usually straightforward, and parts supply is plentiful.

-With a 36v14.5ah battery fitted, you can expect an assisted range of between 25-40 miles, and considerably more if you are frugal with the pedal assist.
+With a 36v14.5ah battery fitted to the 36v 250w variant, you can expect an assisted range of between 25-40 miles, and considerably more if you are frugal with the pedal assist.

 If you have dodgy knees, then the throttle can be an invaluable asset in helping you to get moving.
 But over use or over reliance on the throttle can result in premature wear of the planetary gears and may cause the controller to overheat (especially when climbing a hill).